1907 Vancouver anti-Asian riots: Aftermath

 Labour Minister MacKenzie King was appointed to conduct a Royal Commission into the events.
 He also recompensed the damage with $26,000 to the Chinese-Canadian community and $9000 for the Japanese-Canadian community.

 The Vancouver race riot resulted in bans on immigration for Japanese people.
 This ban was titled the "gentlemen's agreement" and was enacted in Canada on January 25, 1908.
 Within this treaty Japan agreed to "restrict the number of passports issued to make labourers and domestic servants to an annual maximum of 400".
 In addition to the "gentlemen's agreement", Canada also passed the continuous journey regulation, which further restricted immigration from Asia through immigration bans applied to people whose "journey" to Canada was not "continuous", that is, those whose travel from their home country included a stopover in another country; this acted as a further effective de facto restriction on immigrants from Asia.

-The Vancouver pogrom was talked about at length by the German Emperor Wilhelm II in his interview with the British Colonel Edward Montagu-Stuart-Wortley, that set off the Daily Telegraph Affair of 1908.
-In the interview, Wilhelm warned of the "Yellow Peril" that was said to be threatening Western civilization, and used the Vancouver pogrom as an example of what he called the "corruption" of British foreign policy, which he predicated would soon flounder between the contradictions of anti-Asian feelings in Canada vs. Britain's alliance with Japan.
-Wilhelm argued that Britain had to "protect" Canada from Asian immigration, which would mean conflict with Japan, leading him to predict disaster for the British empire.

-Although spared the worst of the riots by remaining indoors, the aftermath nevertheless affected Indians living in the province.
+Although spared the worst of the riots by remaining indoors and fighting back, the aftermath nevertheless affected Indians living in the province.
 In 1908 the British Columbia government passed a law preventing South Asian men from voting.
 Because eligibility for federal elections originated from provincial voting lists, they were also unable to vote in federal elections.
 The Canadian government also enacted a $200 head tax on Indian immigrants, and required immigrants to take a continuous journey from their country of origin to Canada; there were no boats which sailed directly from India to Canada.
 After 1908, yearly South Asian immigration to Canada did not exceed 80 until the 1940s.
 A direct result of these restrictions set the stage for one of the most infamous events in Vancouver history, the "Komagata Maru Incident" in 1914.